 Tamron 28-300mm Lens, f/3.5-6.3

 My Photography Background:

 I have been interested in photography for 14 years.
-I got my first camera for my birthday, and it wasn't very powerful, so I outgrew it pretty quickly.
+I got my first camera for my 14th birthday, and it wasn't very powerful, so I outgrew it pretty quickly.
 But because I was younger, I didn't have any money to get anything better.
 About one and a half years later, I had figured out how much I loved photography so I started learning HTML and basic website coding and created this website.
-One month after that, I got my second camera, a Canon PowerShot A530.
-I had that camera for about a year, and I wanted something more than a small pocket-sized camera, so I bought a Cannon PowerShot SX10 IS.
+One month after that, I got my second camera for Christmas in 2007, a Canon PowerShot A530.
+Since getting that camera, I wanted something more than a small pocket-sized camera, so I bought a Cannon PowerShot SX10 IS a year later.
 I bought it mainly for the nice 20X zoom.
 Displeased with that camera quickly, because of poor image quality (it was simply too grainy), I got my third camera.
-Right before going to Houston, Texas for a NASA Internship I bought my Cannon Rebel T1I, which I bought in advance from the money I knew I would be getting from the internship.
-I kept that camera for nearly 7 years until I got a real job out of college working as a field applications engineer for WOlf Robotics.
+Right before going to Houston, Texas for a NASA Internship in 2009, I bought my Cannon Rebel T1I, which I bought in advance from the money I knew I would be getting from the internship.
+I kept that camera for nearly 7 years until I got a real job out of college working as a field applications engineer for Wolf Robotics.
 Right before the summer really started in 2015, I bought my Canon T6S.
 Who knows what things that camera will see!

 My photo blog has been running for 10 years (started in December 2007).
 I have gone through about four or five different designs, and every time it gets more and more professional, along with the photography.